 The use of high-strength, closed-section steel bumper beams enhances occupant safety and decreases damage sustained during rear end collisions.
-In low-speed crash tests conducted by the Insurance Institute for Highway Safety, the MDX received the best scores of any midsize SUV tested.
+In crash tests conducted by the Insurance Institute for Highway Safety, the MDX received the highest ratings given.

-A low aerodynamic drag coefficient was essential to achieving MDX's goal of best-in-class highway fuel efficiency.
+A low aerodynamic drag coefficient was essential to achieving MDX's goal of outstanding highway fuel efficiency.
 Toward that end, MDX was styled with a sloped and tapered front-end.
 The windshield is tilted at a low angle to help air flow smoothly over the roof.
 At the trailing edge of the roof, a tapered surface minimizes wake turbulence.
 A chin spoiler integrated below the front bumper deflects air to the sides that would otherwise flow under the vehicle.
 A strake (air deflector) is also positioned ahead of each front tire to direct air to the smooth sides of the vehicle.
-The net result is a drag coefficient that's a class-leading 0.36 Cd.
-As a result, EPA highway fuel efficiency is a class-leading 23 mpg, the best of any mid-size luxury SUV.
+The coefficient of drag of the MDX is 0.36.
+As a result, highway fuel efficiency is an impressive 23 mpg.

 Front-of-vehicle illumination is integrated into attractive and aggressively styled halogen lamp assemblies.
 Following the lines of the grille, the lamp assemblies wrap around to the forward edge of the front fenders, providing a natural transition from the vehicle's front to its side.
 A clear outer lens provides a clean look and allows smooth air flow around the vehicle's front corners.
 The innermost lamp is for high-beam illumination; and uses a round reflector.
 In the middle position, a multi-faceted, rectangular-shaped low beam provides for excellent near-vehicle illumination.
 Turn signals, marker lamps, and reflectors occupy the outboard position.